Apportionment (politics)

+A cartogram shows the 2020 US census apportionment in a linear manner.

-Apportionment is the process by which seats in a legislative body are distributed among administrative divisions, such as states or parties, entitled to representation.
+Apportionment is the process by which seats in a legislative body are distributed among constituencies in a Redistribution operation, or among parties in a party-list proportional election; the two takes are mathematically equivalent.
 This page presents the general principles and issues related to apportionment.
 The apportionment by country page describes the specific practices used around the world.
-The Mathematics of apportionment page describes mathematical formulations and properties of apportionment rules.
+The mathematics of apportionment page describes mathematical formulations and properties of apportionment rules.

 The simplest and most universal principle is that elections should give each vote an equal weight.
 This is both intuitive and stated in laws such as the Fourteenth Amendment to the United States Constitution (the Equal Protection Clause).

-One example of deliberate malapportionment is seen in bicameral legislatures: while one house, often called a house of commons or representatives, is based on proportional representation, (Note: Not to be confused with proportional representation, an electoral system that typically elects multiple members of a party to a legislature based on that party's percentage of a popular vote.) the other is based on regional representation.
-This is modeled after the Connecticut Compromise, which formed the basis of the United States Senate.
+One example of deliberate malapportionment is seen in bicameral legislatures: where the lower house represents constituencies in proportion to their population, the upper house represents the constituencies as such, giving them an equal number of seats despite their population variance.
+This is modeled after the Connecticut Compromise, which formed the basis of the United States Senate; for that reason it is particularly common in states where the regions enjoy significant political autonomy from the central government, such as federations and regionalized unitary states.

 Common problems

-Fundamentally, the representation of a population in the thousands or millions by a reasonable size, thus accountable governing body involves arithmetic that will not be exact.
+Fundamentally, the representation of a population in the thousands or millions by a reasonably sized, and thus accountable, governing body involves arithmetic that will not be exact.
 Although weighing a representative's votes (on proposed laws and measures etc.) according to the number of their constituents could make representation more exact, giving each representative exactly one vote avoids complexity in governance.

 Over time, populations migrate and change in number.
 Governing bodies, however, usually exist for a defined term of office.
-While parliamentary systems provide for dissolution of the body in reaction to political events, no system tries to make real-time adjustments (during one term of office) to reflect demographic changes.
+While many systems provide for dissolution of the legislature in reaction to political events, no system tries to make real-time adjustments (during one term of office) to reflect demographic changes.
 Instead, any redistricting takes effect at the next scheduled election or next scheduled census.

-Apportionment by district

-In some representative assemblies, each member represents a geographic district.
-Equal representation requires that districts comprise the same number of residents or voters.
-But this is not universal, for reasons including the following:
+Among constituencies